 Willett Bourbon is the eleventh most productive bourbon distillery in the world.
 The Willett Distillery is located in the "Bourbon Capital of the World" in Bardstown, Kentucky and produces in excess of 20 brands, labels, and variations of Bourbon and whiskies.
 The Willett Family is one of the "Old Guard, Old Money" bourbon families in the country and one of the only a handful that still continues their craft today.
 William Willett, Sr. was the patriarch of the Willett Whiskey family.
 He was born in 1707 in the colony of Maryland almost 70 years before the American Revolution.
-He was the son of a very wealthy Silver Smith from London, England named Edward Willett who was granted a huge swath of land in the new world by the King.
-Edward was so good at his craft that he was inducted into the Pewterer’s Hall of Fame in London in 1684.
-It was Edward that left England and ventured out into the new world and was one of the Catholic noblemen that helped settle Maryland.
+He was the son of a very wealthy pewterer from London, England named Edward Willett who purchased a huge swath of land in the new world by the King.
+Edward was so good at his craft that he was admitted as a freeman of the “Worshipful Company of Pewterers” in London in 1684.
+It was Edward that left England and ventured out into the new world and was a clerk of the vestry of the Anglican parish of St. Paul's that helped settle Maryland.

 William Willett, Sr. was the first of the Willett family to get into the distilling business (he also carried on his father's craft as Pewterer) after he married his wife Mary in 1738 in Maryland.
 The Willetts called Prince George County, Maryland home between 1692 and 1792.
 It was there in Mount Calvert, Maryland off the Patuxent River (just 10 miles from the nation's capital) where the family owned a tavern and began distilling a "Maryland Rye Whiskey."